 Jun nodded.
 “We persuaded everyone to go home or at least find a place to rest while the others stay.
 I called her but she was asleep, so Victoria picked up.
 I told Victoria that she needed to get Jan to the hospital right away because that truck wasn’t going to make it.
 The storm finally let up and they were able to move again but it was getting really bad for Albert.”

 “Mark said Victoria ignored that call on purpose.”

 Jun nodded.
 “I was really anxious and called Victoria back several times.
 She turned off her phone and also turned off Jan’s phone.
-They didn’t arrive at the hospital until the next day.
+They didn’t arrive at the hospital until after the fact.
 Jan received five slaps from Albert’s mom.
 I wished I was able to prevent it, but I was busy confronting Victoria to see it coming.
 By the time we heard the third slap, it was too late.
 Not only did she got misunderstood but also missed the chance of seeing Albert for the last time.
 Because of what happened, she no longer trusts Victoria for anything, even the simplest tasks.”

 “That was why she insisted on letting me hold onto her phone and not her family members?”
 Jacky asked.

 Jun nodded.
 “It makes sense.
 I think Ricky Chang took a trip around the same time they released the phone?”